web3os-org/kernel/README.md

 ---

 Developers should be able to create apps in any way they like, with as few requirements as possible.
-Remember, your app is simply running in a browser - you have access to everything that any other script does.
+Remember, your app is simply running in a browser - you have access to everything that any other script or module does.

+To make your module executable from the command line, you may export an async function named `run`, or your default export must be a function.

+Your module or `package.json` may also contain a `help` property that contians your module's help text.

 The best way to create applications for web3os is to create an `npm` package, using any bundler you'd like.